coniferprod/sevenator/README.md

 The Yamaha DX7 cartridge data is 4,096 bytes long (not counting the System Exclusive header and terminator, which bring it up to 4,104 bytes).
 It contains packed data for 32 voices, so the data for one voice is 128 bytes.

+## Rust considerations

+### Operators and EGs

+A Yamaha DX7 voice has six operators, while an envelope generator has four rates and four levels.
+These numbers are never going to change when dealing with DX7 data.
+That is why each operator has its own member in the `Voice` struct, and each rate and level similarly has its own member in the `EnvelopeGenerator` struct.
+In my opinion, this makes the code significantly easier to read and write, compared to traditional zero-based array/vector indexing.
+It is more intuitive to write `op1.level` than `op[0].level`.

+### The `RangedValue` data type

+To make it easier to ensure that parameter values are restricted to the allowed range, and to be able to generate random parameter values (for metric parameters), the `RangedValue` data type is used, together with the `RangeKind` enum, which gives semantic meaning to the values.
+The `RangedValue` struct could use Rust's range, if not for the fact that [Rust ranges are not `Copy`](https://github.com/rust-lang/rfcs/issues/2848), so we can't pass `RangedValue` instances around casually if we use the standard range.
+That is why the `RangedValue` struct uses a wrapper type, `RangeInclusiveWrapper`.
+It wraps an `i16` value with the start and end of the allowable range. `i16` is used as the base type because it is the smallest data type that can fit all the metric parameter values (some of them extend to negative values).